Palace Theater (Los Angeles): Conversion to movies

 In 1926, Palace Theater was converted to a silent movie theater named Broadway Palace, although it did still show less popular vaudeville during this time.
 Fox West Coast Theatres took over the theater in 1929, after which they converted it to sound and named it Fox Palace.
 Anthony Heinsbergen led an interior remodel, with the original box seats removed and the interior walls plastered and covered with Candelario Rivas-painted murals.
 These and other alterations lowered the theater's capacity to around 1,000.
 Fox West Coast Theatres also added an exterior marquee and they opened the theater's upper balcony to all patrons, as previously the theater was segregated, with the upper balcony only available to African Americans.

 In the early-1940s, the theater was briefly operated by Sol Lesser's Principal Theaters Corporation, and by 1943 it was known as the New Palace Theatre.
 The theater was renamed again on January 24, 1947, to Palace Theatre.

 Metropolitan Theatres took over the theater in August 1978, after which it began showing Spanish language and grindhouse movies, then mainstream movies with Spanish subtitles.
 The theater shut down as a movie theater in late-2000.

 Historic designation

 In 1979, Los Angeles's Broadway Theater and Commercial District was added to the National Register of Historic Places, with Palace Theater listed as a contributing property in the district.
-In 1989, the building was designated Los Angeles Historic-Cultural Monument #449.
+In 1989, the building was designated Los Angeles Historic-Cultural Monument No. 449.